alvarobartt/tokeni.zig/README.md

-# tokeni.zig
+# bpe.zig

-`tokeni.zig` (stands for tokenizer + Zig) is a minimal implementation of a Byte Pair Encoding (BPE) tokenizer in Zig.
+`bpe.zig` is a minimal implementation of a Byte Pair Encoding (BPE) tokenizer in Zig.

 > [!WARNING]
-> This implementation is currently a learning project for exploring Zig and
+> This implementation is currently an educational project for exploring Zig and
 > tokenizer internals (particularly BPE used in models like e.g. GPT-2).
-> Expect rough edges, contributions are more than welcomed!

 ## Usage